MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 #### Week Two - January 30

 *Where does geographic data come from?
 What forms does it take, how has it been used in the past?
 How should we think about it now?
-Plus everything you need to know about
+Plus everything you need to know about tiles.

-Presentation: (to come)

 - Discussion of Reading + Assignments
-- [Demonstration](https://www.dropbox.com/sh/yz2gafipzm6c744/AADTBTNQUmbHI4Tby3dtdjOca?dl=0): Adding data to our maps (tools: geojsonlint, Mapshaper, Mapzen, geojson.io).
+- Demonstration: Adding data to our maps (tools: geojsonlint, Mapshaper, Mapzen, geojson.io).
 Getting data into the right format.

 **ASSIGNMENTS**: [to come]

 #### Week Three - February 6
 *An overview of map projections, dealing more with data and geodata*

-Presentation: to come

 - Discussion + go over last week's reading
 - Last week's assignment
-- [Demonstration](https://www.dropbox.com/sh/n29t5q3a83z6w14/AABL2j_mux1lZdBOuMGEDdMta?dl=0): More on finding, converting, and working with data.
+- Demonstration: More on finding, converting, and working with data.

 **ASSIGNMENTS**: [to come]